 At Treetops Guesthouse the weather is important to us, we have so many overseas guests, especially from the colder climates of the Northern hemisphere.
 Being in South Africa and having read that it is a sunny place and they expect every day to be perfect, but that is not always the case.

 At Treetops we publish the weather on our noticeboard on a daily basis and have great fun at the end of the day discussing how accurate it turned out to be, you know, those no rain days and by 9.00am it is pelting down.

 We are lucky living in Port Elizabeth, the “Windy City” as it known, it has an almost sub-tropical climate with light rain throughout the year.
 We are classified as having an Oceanic Climate as the area lies between the winter rainfall and Mediterranean climate zones of the Western Cape and the summer rainfall regions of Eastern South Africa.

 Our winters are cool but mild and our summers are warm but considerably less humid and hot than the more northerly parts of the Eastern coast.
 Our average temperatures through the year do not reflect widely differing highs and lows, January to March the average high temperature is 25° Celsius, being our summer, with an average low in summer of 18 degrees Celsius and drops to an average high of 20 degrees Celsius during our winter months of May through to August with the average low being 9° Celsius.

-In discussing rainfall we have rain in varying quantities throughout the year with our so called wet season being through the months of September through to November, climatic change has seen September becoming drier and our winter months do reflect lower amounts of rain, so we can have lengthy dry periods May through till July which makes for beautiful winter weather.
+In discussing rainfall we have rain in varying quantities throughout the year with our so-called wet season being through the months of September through to November, climatic change has seen September becoming drier and our winter months do reflect lower amounts of rain, so we can have long dry periods May through till July which makes for beautiful winter weather.

 Click here to find out more on Things to do in Port Elizabeth.